 Graduate studies at the U of M are interdisciplinary, offering many opportunities to work collaboratively in coursework, research projects, or scholarly events in numerous academic centers.

-The Department of French and Italian promotes innovative research in French and Francophone literature and culture through its sponsorship of the journal L’Esprit Créateur.
-Founded more than fifty years ago at the University of Minnesota by John Erickson, the journal returned home in 2003 and is edited by Dan Brewer and Mária Brewer.
+The Department of French and Italian promotes innovative research in French and Francophone literature and culture through its affiliation with the journal L’Esprit Créateur.
+Founded more than fifty years ago at the University of Minnesota by John Erickson, the journal returned home in 2003 and is edited by Daniel Brewer and Mária Brewer.

 With over five million volumes, the University of Minnesota Libraries constitute a world-class research center, ranking fifteenth among academic research libraries in North America.
 The University’s libraries include some 130,000 French titles and subscriptions to more than 250 French periodicals.